flare-foundation/docs/docs/tech/state-connector.md

 If **at least 50%** of the attestation providers submitted the same answer, it is made public.
 Otherwise, **no consensus is achieved**: requests remain **unanswered** and must be issued again.

-**The answers are stored in the State Connector smart contract for a week**, where anybody can read them.
+**The answers are stored in the State Connector smart contract for a week**, where anybody can read them, including the original requester.

 ??? example "Retrieving your request's answer (for App developers)"